jonidaniel/jonidaniel/README.md

 ![](common-ducks.jpeg?raw=true)

-## Hello, fellow builders!
+# Hello, fellow builders!
 You've found your way to the right place!

+Feel free to rifle through my repositories.
+There you'll find some of my projects' source codes.
+Refer to the README files for documentations.

 I started as a BBA student studying Business Information Technologies in Tampere University of Applied Sciences in 2020, majoring in Software Development.
 Later I continued my studies at Laurea UAS in Vantaa.
 I'm finally graduating in coming months – my degree's lacking only an internship and a thesis project (165/210 ECTS).